What do the hearing test results categories mean?

 Category 3 people are normally retested every year.

 This one is slightly different to the other three.
 The first three are all calculated by comparing the result against a reference standard for their age, but Category 4 is a calculation comparing the current result against a previous result for the attendee.
-It is a measure of rate of change rather than a measure against a fixed standard.
+It is a measure of rate of change and not a measure against a fixed standard.

 Category saying ‘unilateral’

 There is a sub-classification called ‘unilateral’.
-This means one ear is worse than the other, so you may see ‘Category 3u’ which means one ear was a Category 3, and the other ear was better (otherwise it would just say Category 3 if they were both rubbish).
+This means one ear is worse than the other, so you may see ‘Category 3u’ which means one ear was a Category 3, and the other ear was better.

 If one ear is worse than the other, whichever is the lowest result will be the overall classification given for that hearing test.

-Confusion caused by comparing results of different ages
+Confusion caused by comparing audiometry results of different ages

 It's worth clarifying that all these categories of result are dependent on a person's age and gender.
 For all the lengths we go to to make sure the results are kept confidential, you can bet the mortgage that the first thing attendees will do is go back to their workplace and compare who got which category of result.